nbunner-personal/nigelbunner/_posts/2020-07-12-modern-web-development-on-an-8-year-old-Mac.md

 description: Is it really possible to do modern web development on an 8 year old Mac? read on to find out the pros and cons of such a setup.
 ---

 There’s a question that often gets asked on computer and web development forums.
-Is the current,cheapest Mac laptop going to be powerful enough for web development?
+Is the current, cheapest Mac laptop going to be powerful enough for web development?
 Usually the computer in question is something like the 2019 MacBook Air.

 Common questions include: